Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are working as a service desk manager.
+### You are working as a Service Desk manager.
 One of your analysts has created a new workaround for a problem that has been causing issues for users for the last few hours.
 To ensure all users across the network are notified of this workaround, you decide to post the workaround on the front page of your user service portal on the intranet.
 During which value chain activity would this occur?

 - [ ] Plan.
 - [ ] Improve.